cgeo/cgeo/README.md

 To obtain API key for [geocaching.su](https://geocaching.su) you need to request access from [administration](https://geocaching.su/?pn=1), keys are generated manually on request.

+### API keys installation

-For semi-automatic configuration
+In c:geo we have a semi-automatic configuration
 1. copy `./templates/private.properties` to `./`
 2. edit `private.properties` with your keys
-3. on the gradle build the `main/res/values/keys.xml` is created and filled with the data from `private.properties`
+3. on the gradle build the `./main/res/values/keys.xml` is created and filled with the data from `private.properties`

+The third point works only if the file `keys.xml` does not exist.
+When changing your API keys you have to delete the `keys.xml` file

-If you want to do fill the `keys.xml` by hand copy `main/templates/keys.xml` to `main/res/values/`.
-Then edit `main/res/values/keys.xml`.
+If you want to fill the `keys.xml` by hand copy `./main/templates/keys.xml` to `./main/res/values/`.
+Then edit the copied `keys.xml`.
 For each key, replace the value starting with @ and ending with @ (inclusive) with the key.
 If a key is missing, remove the value and the leading and trailing @).

 ### Building with gradle